Zen Meditation: The Great Question

 What is Zen?

-Questions and Answers with Zen Master Seung Sahn
+Questions and Answers with Zen Master Seung Sahn:

 One day a student came to the Providence Zen Center and asked Zen Master Seung Sahn, “What is Zen?”